Workers Comp Vs Personal Injury?

 In most cases, employees cannot sue their employer for a work-related injury if workers’ compensation benefits are available.
 This is because workers’ comp is a no-fault system that provides benefits to employees regardless of who caused the injury.
 In exchange for these benefits, employees generally give up their right to sue their employer for damages.

-Read More: Is Personal Injury Protection Required In Alaska?
+Read More: Personal Injury Protection Vs Medical Payments?

 However, there are some exceptions to this rule.
 For example, if your employer intentionally caused your injury or if they do not carry workers’ compensation insurance as required by law, you may be able to sue them for damages.